matthiask/speckenv/README.rst

     # Standard usage:
     SETTING1 = env("SETTING1")

-    # Fallback, if SETTING2 is not set (truthyness doesn't matter):
+    # Fallback if SETTING2 does not exist:
     SETTING2 = env("SETTING2", default="bla")

     # Fail hard if missing: